iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.29/report.md

 > Usually love the app, but unable to login for the last 3 days.
 What's wrong<br> :date: __2021-06-11 21:48:42__

-> cannot log in to app on Android/pixel 3. password works fine on website.<br> :date: __2021-06-11 01:40:34__

 > John Muir sent follow-up instructions after a mammogram and no one at One Medical bothered to read or act on them for 8 months.<br> :date: __2021-05-27 18:24:56__

 > The incompetence of this organization is legendary.
 Called to schedule blood work.
 They scheduled me for an appointment at 4pm.
 Get here to be told I have to see the doctor but that they close at 4pm so I can't get labs done, and insinuate its my fault why they're incompetent.
 So now I have to travel to another location to get blood work done.
 Par for the course at one medical.
 Tldr Called 4 labs got here,labs were closed made me go to another location.<br> :date: __2021-05-12 00:50:29__

-> A terrible experience.
-Wanted to get the Pfizer vaccine, so I had to install this app and register for this companies account and on and on.
-Then despite multiple sites LA County Public Health & others directing me to this company it turns out they aren't in fact giving out the vaccine as described.
-Avoid this one.<br> :date: __2021-04-27 20:14:17__